 Do you want to manage the property on your own or use a property management company? managing your investment by your own means that you will be directly engaging with the renters acting as the landlord.
 Also, complaints and recommendations will be directly forwarded to you.
 You will again be needed to market your property and attract new tenants.

 On the other hand, a management company can do all the tasks for you including collecting rent, handling complaints, marketing your property, maintaining old tenants etc.. but all this will come at a cost.
-Property management companies will require a salary which is 6% of the profit made.
+Property management companies will require a salary which is 6% of the profit made by the real estate agents.
 This will be an added cost to the already overwhelming expenses.

 In this case, you will need to do more research to determine which of the two property management options should work for you.